There are a number of misconceptions about hearing loss, here are some of the more common ones.

 My hearing is fine.

 Most people assume that if there was a problem with their hearing they would know.
-In fact the majority of hearing loss is gradual so the change can be subtle and difficult to spot.
+In fact, the majority of hearing loss is gradual so the change can be subtle and difficult to spot.
 Most doctors don’t check for hearing loss unless a problem is mentioned and are unlikely to notice initial changes within their quiet office.
+Dr Jay Joshi from Milton Keynes dental has noted over many years he has had to change his communication skills to cater for the need of his older patinets

 Nothing can be done about it.